 The job of a manager can be tough when it comes to assessing people’s work and being objective about their performance.
 You can easily fall into the trap of judging people on the basis of superficial perceptions instead of their actual achievements.

-Along the way, I’ve learned that being metrics-driven is truly useful in assessing team members.
-We measure marketing channel KPIs, analyze time spent on tasks, and calculate metrics within marketing tasks.
+Being metrics-driven is useful in assessing team members.
+You can measure marketing channel KPIs, analyze time spent on tasks, and calculate metrics within marketing tasks.

-In my regular exchanges with team members, I urge them to share their work from the previous week.
-I aim to ask specific questions on task updates and nudge them for details.
-Instead of knowing that a person performed a certain task, I prefer to get more meaningful task updates that are backed by data.
-E.g. — It’s better to hear that “I pitched to 28 people last week, four of whom have already replied and are interested” vs. “I did email outreach last week.”
+For instance, instead of asking what task was performed by someone in the team, you could ask for more meaningful task updates that are backed by data.
+E.g. — It’s better to hear that “I pitched to 28 people last week, four of whom have already replied” vs. “I did email outreach last week.”

-By digging deeper into the tasks of your teammates, without becoming obtrusive, you can gain profound insights into their workflows and task management.
-This allows you to judge their performance better and, ultimately, helps them be accountable as well.
+By digging deeper into the tasks of your teammates — without becoming obtrusive — you can gain profound insights into their workflows and task management.
+This allows you to judge their performance better, and it helps them be more accountable as well.

 Track Time and Productivity with Hubstaff